Skip to content

 Quirky quiz conundrums

-Quirky quizmaster Gary Wigglesworth is back again with a range of testing teasers for Festival book lovers.
-This year the quiz moves to the foyer of Cedars Hall where teams of six can compete to be crowned the brainiest of brainy bookworms.
+Quirky quizmaster Gary Wigglesworth returned for a third time in 2025 – this time in the foyer of Cedars Hall – with a range of testing teasers for Festival book lovers.
+Teams of six competed to be crowned the brainiest of brainy bookworms.

 Subscribe to the Festival Newsletter